What to see in Malta in 3 days

 | Day 5 | Excursion and alternative London | Greenwich |

-Big Ben is the quintessential symbol of London and all of England.
-Although we popularly refer to the tower by this name, it actually belongs to the enormous 13-tonne bell that strikes the hours.
+The Big Ben is the symbol par excellence of London and all of England.
+Although we popularly call the tower this, in reality, the name belongs to the huge 13-tonne bell that marks the hours.

-Following its recent restoration, Elizabeth Tower now displays its golden clock faces and blueish spires with a unique splendour, making it the perfect starting point for any tourist guide.
+After its recent restoration, the Elizabeth Tower shows off its golden spheres and bluish needles with a unique splendour that makes it the perfect starting point for any tourist guide.

-Being right next to Parliament, you can reach the next point walking in less than 2 minutes.
+Being attached to Parliament, you will arrive at the next point walking in less than 2 minutes.

 The Palace of Westminster is the seat of the two houses of the UK Parliament.
-An imposing Victorian Gothic Revival building, a UNESCO World Heritage site, it sits majestically on the banks of the Thames.
-Standing before its stone facade, you'll feel the weight of centuries of British democratic history.
+An imposing neo-Gothic Victorian building, a World Heritage Site that sits majestically on the banks of the Thames.
+When you are next to its stone façade you will feel the weight of centuries of history of British democracy.

-Walk around the palace towards the main square, and you'll reach the Abbey entrance in about 5 minutes on foot.
+Skirt the palace towards the main square and you will arrive in about 5 minutes on foot at the entrance to the Abbey.

-Westminster Abbey is the most important church in England and the site of all royal coronations since 1066.
-Inside, figures like Isaac Newton and Charles Darwin rest, alongside the great poets of the English language, imbuing the site with a profound sense of mysticism.
+The Westminster Abbey is the most important temple in England and the setting for all royal coronations since 1066.
+Inside, figures such as Isaac Newton and Charles Darwin rest, in addition to the great poets of the English language, which makes it loaded with mysticism.

-Cross the River Thames via Westminster Bridge to reach the next location; it will take you about 10-12 minutes, enjoying the best skyline views.
+Cross the River Thames via Westminster Bridge to reach the next location; it will take you about 10-12 minutes enjoying the best views of the skyline.

 The London Eye offers a 360-degree panoramic view from its glass capsules.
-Also known as the Millennium Wheel, at 135 metres high, it's the perfect viewpoint to get your bearings geographically and spot landmarks from St Paul's Cathedral to Windsor Castle on clear days.
+Also known as the Millennium Wheel, with its 135 metres of height, it is the perfect viewpoint to locate yourself geographically and spot everything from St Paul’s Cathedral to Windsor Castle on clear days.

-Upon disembarking, simply walk east along the riverbank (Queen's Walk) for about 10 minutes, and you'll reach South Bank.
+When you get off, simply walk east along the riverbank (Queen's Walk) for about 10 minutes and you will arrive at South Bank.

 From Waterloo or Embankment station, take the Northern or Bakerloo underground line towards the centre (15-20 minutes).

-With its giant LED screens, iconic Eros statue, and constant flow of people, Piccadilly Circus is London's equivalent of "Times Square."
-The epicentre of West End entertainment, surrounded by theatres and neon lights, it's one of those places that must feature in your photo gallery, perfect for ending this first day.
+With its huge LED screens, the iconic statue of Eros and the constant flow of people, Piccadilly Circus is the equivalent of the London "Times Square".
+The epicentre of West End entertainment, surrounded by theatres and neon lights, is one of those places that cannot be missing from your photo gallery, perfect for ending this first day.

 ,regionOfInterest=(1931.5,2893))